ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 1. Download the image file from {{site.data.keyword.cos_full_notm}} to a secure local machine to complete {{site.data.keyword.vpc_short}} customization requirements.
 On the **Objects** page of your {{site.data.keyword.cos_full_notm}} bucket, locate your image, click **...**, and select **Download**.
 You can use the Aspera high-speed transfer plug-in to download images larger than 200 MB.
 2. With your classic infrastructure image template downloaded, complete the required image customizations for {{site.data.keyword.vpc_short}} infrastructure.
 For more information, see
 [Creating a custom image](/docs/vpc?topic=vpc-managing-images#create-deployable-custom-image).
-Follow the instructions for a [Linux custom image](/docs/vpc?topic=vpc-managing-images#create-linux-custom-image) or a [Windows custom image](/docs/vpc?topic=vpc-managing-images#create-windows-custom-image).
+Follow the instructions for a [Linux custom image](/docs/vpc?topic=vpc-managing-images#create-linux-custom-image).
 Some of the customization requirements might already be complete on your classic infrastructure image template.
 3. When the image customization requirements are complete, you can upload the image to {{site.data.keyword.cos_full_notm}}.
 Make sure that your customized image file has a descriptive name so that you can easily identify it later.
 On the **Objects** page of your {{site.data.keyword.cos_full_notm}} bucket, click **Upload**.
 You can use the Aspera high-speed transfer plug-in to upload images larger than 200 MB.